- Truth – This is why we do what we do.

-That said, as of December 2019, we’re almost starting from zero.
+That said, we’re almost starting from zero.
 Our current financial target is $240,000.
 This will cover part-time salaries for our team of health professionals and some of the basic operational costs as a business that works remotely.

 Approximately $2,000,000 per year would comfortably fund the expenses listed below.

 Here are our projected general expense items with the costlier items at the top:

 - Salaries & benefits